 • Cleaning your mouth with salt water one day after your treatment

-Pain should only be present for approximately 2-5 days post procedure and be fading during this time.
+Pain should only be present for approximately 2-5 days post-procedure and be fading during this time.
 You should not experience any major pain 10 days after treatment.
 If you are experiencing pain after two weeks, then you should seek advice from your dentist or doctor as you may have dry socket.

 At Hove Dental Clinic, treatment begins at Ā£155 for standard extraction but complex extraction and any additional fixtures (such as crowns, bridges and veneers) will cost more.
 It is important to arrange a consultation with our Principal Dentist Dimitri Mantazis to discuss your options and a fixed price.